These Witch Finger Cookies are so creepy that they will become the star in your Halloween celebrations. They are so perfect and fun for this holiday.

 What are Witch Finger Cookies?

-Witch finger cookies are simple and very easy to make cookies shaped into fingers.
-To make them look like fingers, you’ll need to press a blunt spatula or back of a knife onto the dough to create lines across a ‘finger’ that will look like creases on the skin of the finger.
-For the nail, a whole or sliced almond is pressed on one end of the dough to be the nail.
+Witch finger cookies are simple and very easy to make cookies that are shaped into fingers.
+To make them look like fingers, you’ll need to press a blunt spatula or back of a knife into the dough to create lines across a ‘finger’ that will look like creases on the skin of the finger.
+For the nail, a whole or sliced almond is pressed on one end of the dough.

 Who made the first witch finger cookies is unknown.
 I guess someone, probably a kid, had played or tried to make oblong cookies.
 Then the baker thought they looked like some old witches’ fingers.
 For more fun, lines were added on each cookie, and almond was added as the nail part… and Voila!